ClementNerma/Rave/docs/books/hybrid.md

 As you can see, scope imports act like standard imports but also _alias_ all entity names to link them to the package's/module's ones in the _current scope_.
 So, we can access without writing the package's name all its entities from the current scope - this way, it prevents polluating the global scope.
 Be aware though to not overwrite some existing entities, this will result in an error, like declaring two constants of the same name.
 Also, because multiple packages could have entities with the same name, it's discouraged to import several packages in a given scope.

-Note the builder transparently adds the following line to all programs (at their beginning, so it's located in the global scope):
+Note the analyzer transparently adds the following line to all programs (at their beginning, so it's located in the global scope):

 ```sn
 scope import frontend::native;